Primary

 Start with a small deficit—two to four inches is plenty.
 Going too deep too fast strains shoulders that are not ready for the stretch.
 Build depth gradually over weeks, not days.

-Want Deficit Push-Up in your program?
+See where Deficit Push-Up fits in your weekly plan

 Place your hands on elevated surfaces (plates, blocks, handles).